Setting Ground Rules for Teen Drivers

-Is your teenager thinking about getting a driver's permit or license?
+Is your teen getting a driver's permit or license?

 As a parent, you reserve the right to determine whether or not your son or daughter may drive.
 So, be sure to guide your teenager through this rite of passage by teaching him or her how to be safe on the road.